amol-/depot/docs/index.rst

 Attaching Files to Models
 --------------------------

-Depot also provides simple integration with SQLAlchemy for storing files attached to your ORM document.
-Just declare them inside your models and assign the files:
+Depot also features simple integration with SQLAlchemy by providing customized model field types for storing files attached to your ORM document.
+Just declare columns with these types inside your models and assign the files:

 .. code-block:: python